 - working, which is short-term memory related to what you need to process to function in the current moment.1

 As you age, you lose as much as 5 percent of brain volume and weight every decade after you hit 40.2 Episodic memory begins to wane in middle age, while semantic memory actually improves between middle age and the start of your silver years, but declines as you grow much older.3 Traumatic brain injury could also cause memory loss due to damage to nerve fibers.
-This could cause issues with prospective memory (your memory for things to be done at a later time) and declarative memory (your memory for events/facts).4
+This could cause issues with

 Is Your Memory Getting Weaker?